-A recent study found that cannabis can reduce brain damage from meth BUT they did not recommend these be taken together.
+A recent study found that cannabis can reduce brain damage from meth – BUT don’t take them together.

 Brain damage from meth is one of the devastating effects of methamphetamines on the body.
 The changes — brought on by meth — to cognitive abilities, behavior, mental health, and physical health are disturbing and well documented.
 Quitting the drug can reverse some of this damage.
 But, some of the harm caused by the destructive drug can also be long-lasting or permanent.